-The AAUW-OML STEM Conference at Saint Mary’s College of California creates educational opportunities for women and girls in Science, Technology, Engineering and Mathematics.
+The Expanding Your Horizons AAUW-OML STEM Conference at Saint Mary’s College of California creates educational opportunities for women and girls in Science, Technology, Engineering and Mathematics.
 The program has been recognized by AAUW-CA Spotlight on Outstanding Programs 2016-2017 http://www.aauw-ca.org/outstandingprograms.

 We are passionate about STEM (Science, Technology, Engineering and Mathematics) and its powerful impact on middle school girls.
 We established a one-day STEM conference where girls experience interactive workshops introduced by women working in these fields.
 Our venture originated in 2015, when we formed a partnership with the School of Science at Saint Mary’s College, and Expanding Your Horizons (EYH).

 The day begins with a keynote address from a highly successful STEM professional who talks about her background, career path, and expertise.
-Each girl attends 3 hands-on STEM workshops led by STEM field professionals, who serve as role models.
-The workshops focus on STEM subjects, such as FBI crime scene technology, building a better battery, exploring the inside of computers, creating optical art, and understanding the physics of air and space flight.
+Each girl attends 3 hands-on STEM workshops led by STEM professionals, who serve as role models.
+The workshops focus on STEM subjects, such as FBI crime scene technology, building bridges, exploring the inside of computers, creating optical art, and understanding the physics of air and space flight.

 Parents can join a morning workshop featuring a keynote speaker and a panel discussion.
 In 2018, the program will include a young professional in Education Management, “Bringing Critters into the Classroom”, along with a panel of experts: a high school ambassador from Campolindo, a Tech Trek graduate attending UC Berkeley, a nutritionist and a psychologist.
 The theme of the presentation is “Negotiating the Maze: How to guide your daughter through choosing her academic electives in high school and college to ensure academic and professional success in the pursuit of her dreams.”